Non-Semisimple Extended Topological Quantum Field Theories: Relative pre-modular categories

-If $\calC$ is a pre-modular $G$-category relative to $(\PGr,X)$, then $G$ is called the \textit{structure group}, $\PGr$ is called the \textit{periodicity group}, and $X$ is called the \textit{critical set} of ${\calC}$.
-Let us discuss this definition by comparing it with Definition 4.2 of \cite{CGP14}.
+Let us discuss Definition \ref{D:relative_pre-modular_category} by comparing it with Definition 4.2 of \cite{CGP14}.
 First of all, remark we are asking the non-zero trace $\rmt$ to be defined on the ideal $\Proj(\calC)$, instead of an arbitrary one, because, as we already mentioned earlier, we will rely on specific properties of projective objects in order to perform our construction.
 Here is the very first example, which we will use multiple times.

 \begin{remark} The requirement about epic evaluations in Definition \ref{D:relative_pre-modular_category} has the following direct consequence: if $U \in \Proj(\calC)$ and if $V_i \in \Theta(\calC_g)$, then the morphism $\id_U \otimes \rev_{V_i}$ is still epic, because $U$ is dualizable.
 Therefore, since $U$ is projective, there exists a section $s_{U,i}$ of $\id_U \otimes \rev_{V_i}$, which is a morphism in $\Hom_{\calC}(U,U \otimes V_i \otimes V_i^*)$ satisfying $(\id_U \otimes \rev_{V_i}) \circ s_{U,i} = \id_U$. \end{remark}